yalonso03/Stroke-Triage-Policy-Project-Updated/Stroke-Triage-Policy-Project Updated/README.md

 `simulations_CA.jl` and `simulations_RI.jl` run many simulations of a random patient (with random field location, random stroke type), and produces the recommended actions to take (via our policy, and California's current policy).
 Uses `STPMDP_ORS.jl` to produce the MDP.

+---

+Contact information:

+Please feel free to contact Emily Molins (emmolins AT stanford DOT edu) or Yasmine Alonso (yalonso AT stanford DOT edu) with any questions